dknappettmsft/learn/azure-stack-and-devops/technologies-used-in-azure-stack-for-devops/understanding-azure-resource-manager.md

 # Understanding Azure Resource Manager

 Azure and Azure Stack combine multiple layers of technology to form the overall solution.
-From the user experience layer to the physical infrastructure underneath, you can control everything through the Azure Resource Manager).
+From the user experience layer to the physical infrastructure underneath, you can control everything through the Azure Resource Manager.
 Azure Resource Manager is responsible for all communication from Resource Providers to Cloud Operators, Cloud Administrators, and DevOps and vice versa.
 The diagram on the slide shows, in detail, the position of Azure Resource Manager in the overall architecture of Azure and Azure Stack.

 ![Understanding Azure Resource Manager](media/understanding-azure-resource-manager.png)

 ## APIs

 All interactions with the resource providers that power the functions of Azure and Azure Stack occur through the ARM layer.
 The ARM layer exposes itself to using Representational State Transfer (REST) APIs that are all based on HTTPS communication.
 Each API is available in several versions, and when you interact with the API, you must append the API version you want to use by using the following format:

 ```html
 https://management.local.azurestack.external/subscriptions/{subscriptionId}/{resourceprovider request}?api-version={API date}
 ```

 The graphical portals supplied by Microsoft communicates with the ARM-based REST APIs to extract information and display that in the portal.
 Azure PowerShell, Azure Command-Line Interface (CLI) and development tools such as Visual Studio communicate with ARM by using REST APIs.
 The API version is critical to understanding the functionality available from the Resource Provider.

 ## ARM Application Management

 Application infrastructure is typically comprised of many components such as virtual machines, storage accounts, web applications, databases, and more.
 All these components are often seen as a single entity that forms an application with resources that depend on one another to form the application.
 Therefore, you want to ensure the resources that form the application are deployed, managed, and monitored as one entity rather than separate, disparate components.

 ARM enables you to manage these resources as a group.
 With ARM, you can deploy, update, and delete the resources that form your application in a single, coordinated action.
 You can use templates for deployment that are reusable across different working environments such as development, testing, and production.
 Using the ARM model, you can enable auditing and other features such as tagging to aid your management of these resources after deployment.

 To understand more about the functions of Azure Resource Manager, you should be familiar with the terminology used.
 The following table describes the terminology used in Azure Resource Manager.

 |Term|ARM Definition|
 |---------|---------|